nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Notes

 1. This command is case-insensitive.
 2. The command will match substrings.
-You may search for part of a group's name such as `Alex Y` to find `Alex Yeoh`.
+You may search for part of a student's name such as `Alex Y` to find `Alex Yeoh`.
 3. A blank query i.e. `fs q/` will return all students.
+4. This command functions on an OR logic.
+It will return all students that have fields that match any of the queries.
-4. Searches the following fields that a student has that matches the query:
+5. Searches the following fields that a student has that matches the query:

     * Student name
     * Student number